eagleos/sikkerbox/README.md

 ### Two-Factor Authentication (2FA)

-Highly secure and reliable two-factor authentication (2FA), supporting more than 1000 websites and online apps that provide two-factor authentication, including github, gitlab, google, etc. .
+Highly secure and reliable two-factor authentication (2FA), supporting more than 1000 websites and online apps that provide two-factor authentication, including github, gitlab, google, PayPal etc. .

 - **Secure Account Management**: Store and manage your 2FA accounts securely with encryption
 - **QR Code Scanning**: Easily add new accounts by scanning QR codes